-Named the Dessinateur des Jardins du Roi in 1778, the painter also managed to capture his ideas directly in nature through the designs he made for the gardens of Versailles, where he served as an advisor for Queen Marie Antoinette's Petit Trianon and Le Hameau.
-Hubert Robert also created important decorative ensembles, many of which were meant for spaces that were directly connected to the gardens.
+Named the Dessinateur des Jardins du Roi in 1778, the painter also managed to capture his ideas directly in nature through the designs he made for the gardens of Versailles, where he served as an advisor for Queen Marie Antoinette's Petit Trianon tant decorative ensembles, many of which were meant for spaces that were directly connected to the gardens.
 Precisely, this work at the Museo Nacional Thyssen-Bornemisza has been associated with the assignments which the master made for some of the private residences of the period, most likely as part of the decor of a room, like a tableau de place.